 - Cutting square or rectangular holes in wood using a mortising bit.

-- Sanding materials with a sanding drum that fits into the drill chuck.
+- As a sander.
+Some drill presses have oscillating spindles with a sanding drum that fits into the drill chuck.

 Sufficient Horsepower

 What is enough horsepower?
-As a rule of thumb, you should not settle for less than 1/2 horsepower.
-For example, WEN has a 5-amp 2/3-horsepower 12-inch drill press.
-This variable-speed drill press has plenty of power to handle almost anything you need it to do.
+As a rule of thumb, you should not settle for less than 1/2 horsepower to ensure you have a powerful motor and adequate speed range.
+For example, the WEN 4214 has a 5-amp 2/3-horsepower 12-inch drill press.
+This variable-speed drill press has plenty of power to handle your intense drilling needs.
 So, there is little reason to spend more on models that offer over one horsepower unless you are drilling large holes in tough metals regularly.

 Swing Size

-Remember, the swing size is the distance from the center of the chuck to the column times two, so a 12-inch swings mean you can drill a hole in the center of a 12ā workpiece.
+Remember, the swing size is the distance from the center of the chuck to the column times two, so a 12-inch swing means you can drill a hole in the center of a 12ā workpiece.
 If you determine youāll be drilling holes more than six inches from the edge of your workpieces, you will need to look at something larger than a 12-inch drill press.

 Make Sure the Machine Has a Depth Stop